 LL.M. students should reach an understanding with potential employers relating to expense reimbursement prior to traveling for an interview.
 The LL.M. student should request reasonable reimbursement for expenses that are directly related to the interview and incurred in good faith.

 LL.M. students should be provided at least two weeks to accept or reject an offer from an employer.
 However, this time may be extended by the employer or at the request of the student.
 Students should clarify this timeline with the employer each and every time they receive an offer.

 LL.M. students should notify employers of their acceptance or rejection of employment offers by the earliest time possible.
 In fairness to both employers and other classmates, students should act in good faith to promptly decline offers for interviews and employment (i) that they are no longer actively considering and/or (ii) after acceptance of an offer of employment.
 If, because of extraordinary and unforeseen circumstances, it becomes necessary for an LL.M. student to modify or be released from his or her acceptance, both the employer and Graduate Career and Professional Development should be notified promptly.

 Because these sessions can sometimes be very popular, particularly when there are student deadlines, LL.M. students are encouraged to arrive at the Office of Graduate Programs early in order to ensure that adequate time is devoted to the student’s particular inquiry.
 Graduate Career and Professional Development holds regular Drop-In Hours to accommodate students’ class schedules.
 These sessions are designed for quick questions, follow-ups, and review of previously discussed documents.
 Graduate Career and Professional Development will gladly see as many students as time permits.

 How to Make the Most of Your Appointment

-During Orientation, each LL.M. student will receive the Comprehensive Career and Professional Development Manual (included in the thumb drive distributed at Orientation), which contains important job search information.
+During Orientation, each LL.M. student will receive the Comprehensive Career and Professional Development Manual, which contains important job search information.
 If you have specific concerns regarding your individual job search strategies, we encourage you to make a list and bring your list of questions, along with your copy of the Manual, along with you to your counseling appointment.